 Day nurseries, pre-schools and playgroups provide care and early education for children from birth to age five.
 They are registered by Ofsted (The Office for Standards in Education, Children’s Services and Skills).
 This means they are inspected regularly to make sure the care they provide meets the regulations set by Ofsted, and that all staff have a DBS (Disclosure and Barring Service) check.

-Some will also care for children aged up to 11 years old at breakfast, after school and during school holidays.
+Some will also care for children aged up to 11 years old; for breakfast, after school, and during school holidays.